Ghilt/Listen/README.md

     _M*2
     _1+2+3M*2

 The above programs gives the same result.
-The reason is that the values between a list provider and a context function are classified as configuration values to the context function.
+The reason is that the values between a list provider and a context function are used as configuration values to the context function.
 So the longer program above becomes -> `_6M*2` and then the value `6` is thrown away, because the map function does not take any configuration value.

 This is in stark contrast to the following: